Overtized/Overtized/README.md

 - Mutexes and locks
 - Solving of the Dining Philosophers problem

-Everything at 42 needs to be done leak-free (all kinds) without negotiation, the demand for readable, easily maintanable code is all ever present in our formation and this has been a structuring frame for me throughout the journey.
+Everything at 42 needs to be done **leak-free** (all kinds) without negotiation, the demand for readable, easily maintanable code is all ever present in our formation and this has been a structuring frame for me throughout the journey.
----

 ## 📫 Connect with Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/maxence-chanliat-677440421/)